top of page

 This is uncomfortable for many of us who care deeply about self-empowerment, but it feels part of a wider unravelling of patterns that repeat through generations.

 Self-development was never meant to replace religion with a softer aesthetic.
-It was meant to remove the need for a guru entirely and turn attention inward.
+It was meant to remove the need for a guru entirely and turn our attention inward.

-And more importantly, it’s demanding our ACTION.
 We are moving from belief to verification.
 Authority is decentralising, and I am more than ready for it.

 The Continued Guru Problem

 There is instant gratification and validation.
-“Someone understands me!’
+“Someone understands me!”

-A beautiful friend once said to me, ‘a teacher can describe a map, but they can’t become the destination.‘ I loved that.
+The shadow of admiration can become dependency.
+That’s the stuff of cults.
+A beautiful friend once said to me, ‘a teacher can describe a map, but they can’t become the destination.’
+I loved that.

 "We the People must do our inner work if we’re to transform what’s happening.
 The outer is merely a reflection of the inner - the world a reflection of our state of consciousness - in the life of a nation as in the life of an individual."
 Marianne Williamson